mrpaulphan/idm232/README.md

 - Email: [paul.phan@drexel.edu](mailto:paul.phan@drexel.edu)

 ## Getting Started
+- Download the repo and point your server to the `idm232/public_html` folder.
 - copy the`config.example.php`file and rename it `config.php`
-- Fill out that information for your specific environment.
+- Fill out the `config.php` with your information for your current environment.
+  - This will different locally vs on production.

+## Deploying to Bluehost via FTP